xyproto/kick/README.md

 Note that the project is a bit experimental, a work in progress and that the generated samples aren't quite right, yet.

+This project is now archived and [synth](https://github.com/xyproto/synth) is a continuation of it.

 ## Contents

 - A Go package for generating kick drum samples with a wide variety of parameters.